Rare decays of b hadrons: Conclusion

 \section{Conclusion}

 Rare decays provide a useful tool to search for physics beyond the Standard Model.
-Many intriguing results hinting at New Physics come from rare decay measurements at the \B factories or LHCb.
+Many intriguing results hinting at New Physics stem from from rare decay measurements at the \B factories or the LHC.
 These measurements do not tells us straight away which kind of New Physics could cause the seen deviations, but allow for model-independent analyses describing the common features of possible explanations.
 This is in turn needed for model building.
 Recent results, especially about \Bmm and \blls decays, have triggered a lot of new models that may be confirmed by the observation of on-shell new particles if those are within reach of present colliders.}{}

-The Run 2 of the Large Hadron Collider is now ongoing and the amount of rare \bquark-hadron decays collected by the LHC experiments will increase rapidly.
-Also, the Belle II experiment will start in 2018.
+The analysis of LHC Run 2 data is now ongoing and the Belle II experiment has just started.
 Improved measurements of the processes described in this article, and also new complementary measurements, will become available and will lead to improved precision which will be useful in global fits.

 \arXiv{